The Swannington Heritage do-it-yourself walks are split into four durations/distances:-

 Well worth a day – ten miles or more.

 The walks can be downloaded free of charge, if you really enjoy your walk and feel that you would like to support the Trust, then you can send us a donation or become a member.
 If you would like to send us a photo of your group enjoying your walk we would be happy to add them to our Community Gallery.

 The Trust welcomes feedback on the accuracy of the length of the walk, interesting features or navigational challenges; as well as suggestions for other walks.
-We know the Fountain Inn has now been redeveloped we will be amending these walks as soon as our busy volunteers can get to a keyboard!
+As the Fountain Inn has now been redeveloped we will be amending these walks as soon as our busy volunteers can get to a keyboard!